otrofy/flutter-super-grid/supergrid/README.md

 ## Configuration

-- `data`: The sections to display in the grid.
+- `data`: The data to display in the flatgrid or simplegrid.
+- `sections`: The sections to be displayed on the sectiongrid.
 - `renderItem`: The function that renders each item in the grid.
 - `itemWidth`: The width of each grid item.
 - `itemHeight`: The height of each grid item.
 - `color`: Background color of the grid container.
-- `padding`: Padding around the grid container.
+- `padding`: Padding around the grid container. gridViewHeight gridViewWidth
 - `gridViewPadding`: Padding for the internal GridView.
 - `verticalSpacing`: Spacing between grid items vertically.
 - `horizontalSpacing`: Spacing between grid items horizontally.
 - `horizontal`: Whether the grid view is horizontal.
 - `invertedRow`: Whether to invert the row.
-- `onPressed`: Callback when an item is tapped.
+- `onPressed`: Callback when an item is tapped. this.titleAlignment = TitleAlignment.start,
+    this.titleBackgroundColor = Colors.transparent,
+    this.titlePadding = const EdgeInsets.all(8.0),
+    this.titleTextStyle

 ## Documentation